Jeh3no/Godot-Advanced-State-Machine-First-Person-Controller/README.md

-# Problem with the latest version, it will be quickly fixed
-# Please don't download for now
+# Problem with the latest version, it will be quickly fixed, please don't download for now